Cha Du-ri: Arminia Bielefeld

 Cha started out at Korea University before beginning his club career in Germany, starting at Bayer Leverkusen, which he joined on 28 July 2002.
 However, he did not get straight into the first team at Bayer Leverkusen instead getting loaned out to Arminia Bielefeld for the 2002–03 season.

 On 11 September 2002, he made his Arminia Bielefield debut in his first start, a 1–1 draw against 1.
 FC Kaiserslautern.
-Since then, Cha established himself in the first team at Arminia Bielefield.
+Thereafter, Cha established himself in the first team at Arminia Bielefield.
 On 25 January 2003, he scored his first goal for the club, as well as setting up a goal, in a 2–2 draw against Werder Bremen.
-Later in the 2002–03 season, Cha made 22 appearances and scored once for the club.
+In the 2002–03 season, Cha made 22 appearances and scored once for the club.